Lady Lovely Locks: The Pixietails

-The Pixietails are fairy-like animals, who help Lady Lovely Locks whenever she is in need for a problem or whenever someone is in trouble.
-Lady's Pixietails are rabbit-like, FairHair's Pixietails are squirrel/chipmunk-like, and CurlyCrown's Pixietails are bird-like.
+The Pixietails are colorful, fairy-like animals, who help Lady LovelyLocks whenever she is in need of a solution to a problem or whenever someone is in trouble.
+Lady's (and SilkyMane's) Pixietails are bunny-like, FairHair's Pixietails are squirrel/chipmunk-like, and CurlyCrown's (and SilkyPup's) Pixietails are bird-like.
+In the toyline, Prince StrongHeart's (and the baby dragons') Pixietails are mouse-like.
+In the animated show, Lady's bunny-like Pixietails are able to fly, whereas in print media only bird-like (and later butterfly-like) Pixietails are depicted flying.